The universe trends toward disorder. Something pushes back. We call it knowledge, and we have no theory of how it works.

 Something unprecedented is happening, and we have barely begun to reckon with it.

-When you prompt a cognitive actor-seeker, an LLM coupled with tools, APIs, and execution environments, and say “create a website about quantum computing and deploy it at physics-intro.xyz”, the system goes far beyond describing a website.
+When you prompt a cognitive actor-seeker and say “create a website about quantum computing and deploy it at physics-intro.xyz”, the system goes far beyond describing a website.
 It writes the code, selects a framework, configures the hosting, registers the domain, deploys the application, and returns a live URL.
 The word has crossed the gap.
 Language has become performative in the most literal sense.
 J.L.
 Austin identified the concept in How to Do Things with Words, where saying “I promise” constitutes a promise.
 Cognitive actor-seekers go further: they operate in the thick material sense, where saying “build this” constitutes the building.

 Austin distinguished between constative utterances (which describe the world and can be true or false) and performative utterances (which do something and can succeed or fail).
 “The cat is on the mat” is constative.
 “I hereby declare you married” is performative, changing social reality by being uttered in the right context.
 Austin’s insight was that the line between describing and doing was far blurrier than philosophers had assumed.